Dr Paul Brockway

 Profile

 I joined the University of Leeds in 2015 as Research Fellow, before promotion to Senior Research Fellow in 2017.
-I was awarded a 5 year EPSRC Early Career Fellowship in 2018, and am also now a University Academic Fellow.
+I was awarded a 5 year EPSRC Early Career Fellowship in 2018.

 My transition to the area of exergy economics started in 2002 with a 2 year placement with Voluntary Service Overseas (VSO), and later in 2006-2009 I undertook a 3 year distance learning MSc in climate change and sustainability.
 My background is as a structural engineer, before moving to work in corporate sustainability, especially using a consumption-based approach to carbon accounting.
 In 2012 I left my consulting background to undertake a full-time PHD in Ecological Economics at the University of Leeds, which I completed in 2016.